syncfusion-content/xamarin.android-docs/xamarin-android/SfPdfViewer/FreeText-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-The following code shows how to retrieve the properties of the deselected freetext annotation.

-{% tabs %}
-{% highlight c# %}

-private void PdfViewer_FreeTextAnnotationDeselected(object sender, FreeTextAnnotationDeselectedEventArgs args) {
-   //Get the bounds
-   Rect bounds = args.Bounds;

-   //Get the page number on which the deselected freetext is int pageNumber = args.PageNumber;

-   //Get the text of the freetext annotation string text = args.Text;

-   //Get the text color
-   Color textColor = args.TextColor;

-   //Get the text size
-   float textSize = args.FontSize;
-}

-{% endhighlight %}
-{% endtabs %}

 ## Moving or resizing the selected freetext annotation

 Tap and drag the annotation to move it.
 It can be resized by selecting it and dragging the bubbles at the corners.